 - (1)Location.
-Screening locations shall be selected using the following criteria: - (a) All major outfalls that have not exhibited evidence of illicit discharges during the previous permit term.
-Annually, at least 20 percent of these major outfalls shall be screened, on a rolling basis, so that at the end of the permit term all major outfalls which showed no indication of illicit discharges during the previous permit term, have been screened. - (b)All major outfalls that have exhibited evidence of an illicit discharge or have exceeded a parameter action level during the last two samplings of the preceding permit term, shall be evaluated at least once per year. - (c)All other outfalls, regardless of size, that have been identified as a priority screening location.
-The Permittee shall develop a prioritization structure to begin inspecting priority outfalls by January 1, 2024.
-At least 20 percent of these priority outfalls shall be screened annually. - (2) Visual Observation.
-A narrative description of visual observations including color, odor, turbidity, oil sheen or surface scum, trash, flow rate, condition of conveyance system or outfall, and any other relevant observations regarding the potential presence of non-storm water discharges or illicit dumping shall be completed for each outfall visited. - (3)Field Analysis.
-If flow is observed, a field analysis shall be conducted to determine the cause of the dry weather flow.
+Screening locations shall be selected using the following criteria: - (a) All major outfalls shall be screened at least once during the permit term. - (b)All major outfalls that have exhibited evidence of an illicit discharge or have exceeded a parameter action level during the last two samplings of the preceding permit term shall be evaluated at least once per year. - (c) All other outfalls regardless of size, that have been identified as a priority screening location.
+The Permittee shall develop a prioritization structure to begin inspecting priority outfalls by July 1, 2025.
+All priority outfalls shall be screened at least once during the permit term. - (2) Visual Observation.
+A narrative description of visual observations during field screening activities, including color, odor, turbidity, oil sheen or surface scum, trash, flow rate, condition of conveyance system or outfall, and any other relevant observations in performing field screening activities regarding the potential presence of non-storm water discharges or illicit dumping shall be completed for each outfall visited. - (3) Field Analysis.
+If flow is observed at the screening locations during dry weather periods, a field analysis shall be conducted to determine the cause of the dry weather flow.
 The field analysis shall include sampling for pH, total chlorine, total copper, total phenol, and detergents unless the permittee elects to use alternative indicator parameters such as ammonia, potassium, and fluoride.
 Other alternative indicator parameters may be authorized by the Department in writing.
 Where appropriate, pollutant parameter action levels identified by the Permittee must be considered.
-Field analysis procedures shall describe when other investigation methods, such as dye testing or televising, will be used.

-(a) The Permittee may propose alternative field analysis procedures for review and approval.
-The Permittee shall follow the field analysis procedures identified in subsection (3), unless alternative procedures are approved, in writing, by the Department.

-- (4)Pollutant parameter action levels that will be used as part of the field screening and analysis under section II.
+Field analysis procedures shall describe when other investigation methods such as dye testing or televising will be used.
+Field analysis documentation summary shall be included with the annual report. - (a) The Permittee may propose alternative field analysis procedures for review and approval.
+The Permittee shall follow the field analysis procedures identified in subsection (3) unless alternative procedures are approved in writing by the Department. - (4)Pollutant parameter action levels that will be used as part of the field screening and analysis under section II.
 C. 2. b) (3).
-The action levels will identify concentrations for identified pollutants that, if exceeded, will require further investigation, which may include laboratory analysis to identify the source the illicit discharge. - (5)Laboratory Analysis.
+The action levels will identify concentrations for identified pollutants that, if exceeded, will require further investigation, which may include laboratory analysis, to identify the source the illicit discharge. - (5)Laboratory Analysis.
 If general observations and field screening indicate the presence of a suspected illicit discharge and the source or cause of the illicit discharge cannot be determined through other investigatory methods, the Permittee shall collect a water quality sample for laboratory analysis for ongoing discharges.

 The water quality sample shall be analyzed for pollutant parameters or identifiers that will aid in the determination of the sources of the illicit discharge.